Rapid Access Clinic

 Abnormal Liver Enzymes on Lab Testing

-There are many causes for abnormal blood serum liver enzymes, also known as "LFTs" and not an uncommon finding even on routine blood work.
-One of the most important pieces of information are - how does the individual feel, yellow eyes or jaundice, pain in the abdomen, any history of liver disease, recent travel, is the individual physically ill with nausea and vomiting.
+There are many causes for abnormal liver enzymes, also known as “LFTs” and not an uncommon finding even on routine blood work.
+One of the most important pieces of information are – how does the individual feel, do they have yellow eyes or jaundice, pain in the abdomen, any history of liver disease, any recent travel, and is the individual physically ill with nausea and vomiting.

-A list of common causes for increased liver enzymes - medication interaction, medication overdose (Tylenol), fatty liver, alcohol excess, recent viral illness, active infection in the body, gallstones or gallbladder attack.
+A list of common causes for increased liver enzymes includes- medication interaction, medication overdose (Tylenol), fatty liver, alcohol excess, recent viral illness, active infection in the body, gallstones or gallbladder attack.

-Other less common possibilities include: autoimmune hepatitis, hepatitis A, B, or C, primary biliary cirrhosis, primary sclerosing cholangitis, Wilson's disease, tumor in the liver, chemotherapy side effect.
+Other less common possibilities include: autoimmune hepatitis, viral hepatitis, primary biliary cirrhosis, primary sclerosing cholangitis, Wilson’s disease, iron overload (hemochromatosis) , tumor in the liver, or chemotherapy side effect.

 Patients who are jaundiced with yellow eyes, darkened urine may be referred for hospitalization if they appear ill, confused, fatigued, or imbalanced in some way.
 Patients that feel well and are not jaundiced will undergo a battery of tests looking for causes of liver enzyme elevation.
 An abdominal ultrasound is often preformed to study the liver and look for “stones” blocking the bile ducts or evidence of liver damage (cirrhosis) or tumor within the liver.

 Usually with a few tests, the cause of the disturbance can be determined and corrected.
-Rarely, a patient must be referred back to the hospital for more aggressive care.
+Rarely, a patient must be referred to the hospital for more aggressive care.
+In some cases, patients are referred to a Liver Team specializing in transplant.